Valerie Carr, PhD

 stephanie.menjivarquijano at sjsu.edu

-Manny is a third year Psychology student who aims to earn a PhD in Clinical Psychology after graduating.
+Manny is a senior and is hoping to pursue a graduate degree in Clinical Psychology after graduating.
 He is currently assisting with a study investigating caffeine's effects on memory, and he previously assisted with a study that examined the relationship between physical fitness and memory distortion in young adults.

 mannyman423 at gmail.com